If you’re like me, you’re probably looking for a reason to mount a TV in your garage.

 I’ve added cabinets, fans, and tool chests.
 My wife has been pretty cool about everything I’ve bought, but as soon as I told my wife I wanted to mount a TV in the garage, her first question was, “why.”

 Let’s cover why putting a TV in your garage might be a good idea.
 Then we’ll get into some other details that you’ll want to know.

 Just in case one reason doesn’t quite cut it, here are seven ways that having a TV in your garage is a great idea.

 This way, you can choose the best one that works for you or will get your loved one’s approval.

 - Do-It-Yourself Videos and Shows: How often do you pull up YouTube videos on your phone while working in your garage?
 Most people prefer to follow along with a video instead of reading an instruction manual.
-It’s a lot easier to see that on a 43″ TV than on your smartphone.
+It’s easier to see that on a 43″ TV than on your smartphone.

 - Gym Instructor: If you’ve converted your garage into a home gym, that’s the perfect reason to add a TV.
 Even if you don’t want to watch exercise videos, watching your favorite TV show can make your workouts seem faster.

 - Video Games: Similarly, do your kids constantly take over the living room to play their video games?
 Send them to the garage and take back your living room!

 - Diagnostic Station: Some diagnostic equipment and software can plug directly into the HDMI port on a TV.
 Being on a big screen can help you read what’s going on while you’re working on your car in the garage.

 - Party Room: A couple of my friends had a great setup where they turned their garage into their party room.
-With a keg in the corner, a grill outside and a big TV, it was a great place to hang out.
+With a kegerator in your garage and a big TV, it was a great place to hang out.